gustavboyd/SafeFileShare/README.md

 Getting Started
 1. Clone this repository.
-2. Set up Azure Blob Storage, Web Apps, and KeyVault as outlined above.
+2. Set up Azure Blob Storage and static web app outlined above.
 3. Configure the web application with the necessary Azure credentials and connection strings.
 4. Deploy the web application to Azure Web Apps.
 5. Start uploading files and monitor the activities.